aspnet/AzureSignalR-samples/README.md

 We have made some changes to Azure SignalR Service Runtime, as well as Service SDK.
 You have to upgrade to the latest Service SDK to connect to the latest Service Runtime.
 In the latest Service SDK, we have made the following changes:

-- Dependency injection is built on top of SignalR Core.
+- Dependency injection is built on top of ASP.NET Core SignalR.
 - Expose a built-in authentication endpoint to issue access token.
 User authentication endpoint is not required any more.
 - Re-design interfaces for REST API.
 - Remove .NET Framework support.
 We plan to support .NET Framework in later releases.